alessiodesogus/alessiodesogus.github.io/youniverse.md

 {% include distribution_time.html %}

 As time progresses, we notice a shift towards negative sentiment.
 What does this shift signify?
-Could it indicate a more honest and profound discussion about mental health issues?

 This evolving sentiment pattern might be a response to a growing demand for authenticity in mental health discussions, rather than mere trends.
 The consistent increase in negative sentiment over 14 years suggests a deeper, more meaningful change in how mental health is portrayed in digital media.